Norway in a Nutshell Tour: What Is It and Is It Worth It?

 Leg 5: Train from Voss to Bergen

 The last leg of your Norway in a Nutshell journey will be another train ride, this time from Voss to Bergen.
-You won't see any better scenery on this ride than you already have, so feel free to just sit back and relax for about an hour and 20 minutes.
+You won't see any better scenery on this ride than you already have, so feel free to just sit back and relax for about 1 hour and 20 minutes.

 Norway in a Nutshell FAQ